-Proposal 1 Election of the 0 Class II directors identified in the accompanying proxy statement, each for a three-year term.
-For All Withold All For All Except Nominees: 01 Geoffrey Brooke 02 David Rosa To withhold auth nominee on this ual nominee(s), mark "For All Except" and write the number of th e Listing Rule 5635(d) and for all other purposes, to approve res of common stock to investors in a public offering.
-For Against Abstain 256,875 shares of accredited inves of common stock; and (b) wa stors and Australian institution all other purposes, ratification of our issuance and sale of (a) rrants to purchase 85,616 shares of common stock, issued to U.S. mal investors and to Summer Street Research Partners, our ntatives in connection with our 8 February 2012 private placemen For .
-Against Abstain securities under the Plan for the purposes of stated 2011 Equity Incentive Plan (the "Plan"); (b) the issuance of Exception 9 of ASX Listing Rule 7.2; and (c) the Plan for purposes are Code and for all other purposes.
-Against Abstain LUB as the federal death and have of Countries Heart for For Against Abstair Ratification of th he selection of Ernst & Young ar ending 31 December 2012. g LLP as the independent auditor of Sunshine Heart, Inc. Ratification of th ar ending 31 December 2012.
-ED . for the fiscal yea ar ending 31 December 2012.
-SIGNATURE Ratification of the for the fiscal year STEP 3 ar ending 31 December 2012.
-SIGNATURE OF SECURITYHOLDER(S) - THIS MUST BE COMPLETE 3 tary Ratification of the for the fiscal year STEP 3 SIGNATURE urityholder 1 OF SECURITYHOLDER(S) - THIS MUST BE COMPLETE Securityholder 2 Securityholder 3 tary
+Proposal 1 Election of the Class II directors identified i n the accompanying proxy statement, e ach for a three-vear term.
+For All Withold All For All Except Nominees: 01 Geoffrey Brooke 02 David Rosa , To withhold au nominee on thi dual nominee(s), mark "For All Except" a and write the number of the Proposal 2 For purposes of ASX Listing Rule 7.1, Nasdaq Listing Rule 5635(d) and for all other purposes, to approve the issuance and sale of up to 10,000,000 shares of common stock to investors in a public offering, the over-allotment option the potential 20% upsizing and the pre-emptive rights (if any).
+Against Abstain Proposal 3 For purposes of ASX Listing Rule 7.4 and for all other purposes, ratification of our issuance and sale of (a) 256,875 shares of common stock; and (b) warrants to purchase 85,616 shares of common stock, issued to U.S. accredited investors and Australian institutional investors and to Summer Street Research Partners, our placement agent, and its registered representatives in connection with our 8 February 2012 private placement.
+For Against Abstair Abstair securities unde er the Plan for the purposes of stated 2011 Equity Incentive Plan (the " of Exception 9 of ASX Listing Rule 7.2; an ue Code and for all other purposes.
+For Against Against Abstain the selection of Ernst & Your ear ending 31 December 2012 g LLP as the independent auditor of Sur nshine Heart, Inc. STEP 3 SIGNATURE OF SECURITYHOLDER(S) - THIS MUST BE COMPLETED Individual or Se curityholder 1 Securityholder 2 Securityholder 3 Sole Director a nd Sole Company Secretary Director Director/Company y Secret ary Contact Name Contact Daytime Telephone Date contact Name